-Effective January 1, each year this agreement is in effect, the Employer's health insurance shall be the amount of money, for all employees, that is necessary to fund comparable coverage under the "Select Benefits Economy Medical/Audio/RX and preventative Dental Plan," less a monthly employee contribution not to exceed 12% of the premium contribution commencing January 1, 2020 and 15% of the premium contribution commencing January 1, 2021 for the employee only and employee plus family economy plans.
+The Employer's health insurance shall be the amount of money, for all employees, that is necessary to fund comparable coverage under the "Select Benefits Economy Medical/Audio/RX and preventative Dental Plan," less a monthly employee contribution not to exceed 15% of the premium contribution for the employee only and employee plus family economy plans.

 The eligibility of employees and their dependents for coverage and the precise benefits to be provided shall be as set forth in the insurance plan documents, consistent with AS 39.30.090.
 The Employer shall provide written notice to the CEA of changes to the level of health insurance benefits at least sixty (60) days prior to implementation.